codyzu/jasql/_includes/api.md

   </tbody>
 </table>

+### Database

-`opts.db` is passed to the initializer of knex.
-See the [knex documentation](http://knexjs.org/#Installation-client) for details.
+The `opts.db` defines the storage driver used by jasql (internally it passed to the initializer of knex, see the [knex documentation](http://knexjs.org/#Installation-client) for more details).

-Below are some examples:
+Below are some example using the various supported database technologies:

+#### Sqlite3

 jasql defaults, **Sqlite3** using `jasql.sqlite`: